Sanjay-j-p/Manipulators-ROS2-From-Forward-Kinematics-to-Advanced-Algorithms/README.md

 # Manipulators-ROS2-From-Forward-Kinematics-to-Advanced-Algorithms
 The Github series provides a guide to working with any manipulators designed in CAD or manually created URDF and in ROS2 simulation, implementing from Forward Kinematics (FK) to complex motion planning and control algorithms.
-The equation and some concepts were implemented from the [Modern Robotics book](#https://hades.mech.northwestern.edu/index.php/Modern_Robotics). <a href="https://hades.mech.northwestern.edu/index.php/Modern_Robotics"> Modern Robotics book</a>
+The equation and some concepts were implemented from the <a href="https://hades.mech.northwestern.edu/index.php/Modern_Robotics"> Modern Robotics </a>

 ### Milestones